 ELIZABETH MAGIE-PHILLIPS: B: 1866 · Macomb, IL | D: 1948 · Arlington, VA

 It appears the Georgist Ardenites were unaware Elizabeth Magie patented and commercially produced The Landlord's Game during this era.
-Conversely, Lizzie did not realize how far the folk landlord's game subsequently evolved during this period when her first patent lapsed into the public domain in 1921, one year after The 1920 Philadelphia Folk MONOPOLY game was created.
+Conversely, Lizzie did not realize how far the folk landlord's game subsequently evolved during this period by the time her first patent lapsed into the public domain in 1921, one year after The 1920 Philadelphia Folk MONOPOLY game was created.
 It appears Lizzie was also unaware of the independent folk monopoly game evolution at Wharton that evolved directly from Bob Woolery's folk landlord's game rather than Lizzie's 1906 version of the Landlord's game.

 Well after her first patent expired in 1921, Lizzie modified The Landord's Game as evidenced by her second patent issued in 1924, Pat. # 1,509,312.
 The second patent had a revised game board with the railroads as the corner spaces.
-It appears there was little commercial interest in this patent at the time as "The Landlord's Game" was never issued as depicted in the second patent.
+It appears there was little commercial interest in commercializing this patent at the time as "The Landlord's Game" was never issued as depicted in the second patent.

 SCOTT NEARING: B: Aug 06, 1883 · Kittanning, PA | D: Aug 24, 1983 · Harborside, Maine

 Scott Nearing was born in Morris Run, Tioga County, Pennsylvania.
 He graduated from high school in 1901.
-Thereafter, after abandoning the study of Law, he enrolled in the Wharton School of Business at the University of Pennsylvania (hereafter "Wharton School") to study economics.
+Thereafter, after abandoning the study of Law, he enrolled in the Wharton School of Business at the University of Pennsylvania (hereafter "Wharton") to study economics.
 Nearing obtained his BS in Economics in 1905 and his PhD in 1909.
 From 1908 until 1915 while living/ summering on his leased property at the Georgist enclave of Arden, Delaware, he taught economics at the Wharton School and Swarthmore College.
-As a resident of Arden, Nearing was introduced to the folk landlord's game circa 1908.
-Research to date suggests Nearing had very little knowledge of Lizzie Magie and no first hand knowledge of her as they had never met during his time at Arden, Delaware while teaching at Wharton and Swarthmore during this period until 1913 at Swarthmore and 1915 at Wharton.
+Nearing was introduced to the folk landlord's game at Arden circa 1908.
+Research to date indicates Nearing had very little to no knowledge of Lizzie Magie and no first hand knowledge of her as they had never met during their lifetimes.
+He was teaching at Wharton and Swarthmore during this period until 1913 at Swarthmore and 1915 at Wharton.

 HISTORY OF FOLK MONOPOLY, DARROW MONOPOLY & PARKER BROTHERS MONOPOLY.

-Conversely, there are technical similarities between the folk landlord's and folk monopoly games that remained up to and including the time when the Charles Darrow monopoly game was taken over by Parker Brothers.
+Conversely, there are technical similarities between Woolery's folk landlord's game and the folk monopoly games that remained up to and including the time when the Charles Darrow monopoly game was taken over by Parker Brothers.
 Therefore, there are other folk monopoly games, beyond the Atlantic City Quaker folk monopoly game, that provide sufficient evidence that Charles Darrow's monopoly game was not created solely, nor primarily, from his "ingenious imagination".
 More details to follow at a later date.

 Over forty years ago, Ralph Anspach began his quest for locating early folk monopoly game sets in order to prove monopoly was in the public domain long before Charles Darrow claimed to invent the game.
 However, Anspach was unable to obtain his ultimate goal to discover a game set with the word "monopoly" depicted on the game board.
 Ironically, one of the 1920 Philadelphia Folk Monopoly game's creators was deposed as part of Anspach's lawsuit.

 In 2014, over forty years later, such a game resurfaced out of an estate sale, ironically about 7 miles from Arden, DE.
 This game, The 1920 Philadelphia Folk MONOPOLY Game, is the first known folk monopoly game and oldest MONOPOLY game to display the word “MONOPOLY” on the game board.